 Electronic Batch Records Upgrade to PAS-X

 A pharmaceutical manufacturer recently engaged Grantek to upgrade their manufacturing control systems.
-This customer implemented PAS-X software for generating electronic batch records (EBR).
-Werum is the marker of PAS-X. Part of Grantek’s role was to ensure that the required process information was supplied to the EBR system.
+This customer implemented Werum’s PAS-X software for generating electronic batch records (EBR).
+Part of Grantek’s role was to ensure that the required process information was supplied to the EBR system.

 Existing System Overview

 The previous system used a SCADA system with an Oracle database to store data.
 The SCADA system communicated with 13 different Programable Logic Controllers (PLC), not all of the same type.
 Recipes that defined phase parameters, sequencing, and phase entry/exit criteria were stored in the Oracle database.
 Recipe processing was handled by the vBatch component of iFIX.

 The new system replaced vBatch, iFix, the Oracle database, and the 13 PLCs with 3 ControlLogix PLCs.
 Two of the new PLCs control the process using existing converted code from the original 13 PLCs and the third PLC functions as the recipe controller/data concentrator.
 Alarms were moved to the data concentrator PLC and now use FactoryTalk View Alarms and Events to display and distribute alarm messages.
 The message data is stored on the data concentrator PLC and is triggered by monitoring the running recipes.